 |Botanical Name||Clerodendrum trichotomum|

-|Common Name||Harlequin Glorybower, peanut butter bush, fate tree, glory tree|
+|Common Name||Peanut butter bush, fate tree|

 |Plant Type||Deciduous shrub|

-|Sun Exposure||Full sun to partial shade|
+|Sun Exposure||Full sun, partial shade|

 |Soil Type||Rich, well-drained|

-|Bloom Time||Mid to late summer|
+|Bloom Time||Mid-to-late summer|

-|Flower Color||White, showy deep pink calyx|
+|Flower Color||White, showy deep-pink calyx|

 |Native Areas||China, Korea, Taiwan, Japan, and India|

-This shrub puts on quite a performance through the season, with white flowers emerging from a green calyx in early summer; the calyx then turns deep pink to red as the flowers drop off and bright blue berries emerge, attracting a variety of birds.
-The blue color is from a naturally-occurring pigment called trichtomine, giving this plant its full botanical name.
+This shrub puts on quite a performance through the season, with white flowers emerging from a green calyx in early summer.
+The calyx then turns deep-pink to red as the flowers drop off and bright blue berries emerge, attracting a variety of birds.
+The blue color is from a naturally occurring pigment called trichtomine, giving this plant its full botanical name.
 The leaves tend to die back with the first hard frost, but the colorful calyx and berries remain.

 This plant likes a rich, loamy, slightly sandy, well-drained soil.
-Persistently soggy soil can cause root rot or other damage, so choose the planting location well.
+Persistently soggy soil can cause root-rot or other damage, so choose the planting location well.

 Temperature and Humidity

-Since these plants are not super cold-hardy, early or late frost can affect their growth cycle: a late spring frost may kill flower buds that have already emerged, so cover them if this occurs.
+Since these plants are not super cold-hardy, early or late frost can affect their growth cycle: A late spring frost may kill flower buds that have already emerged, so cover them if this occurs.
 Early frost in autumn, however, will merely cause the green leaves to wither and drop off and not otherwise harm the plant.
 The cooler your growing zone, the more aggressively this plant will put out suckers that will need to be firmly controlled by pruning.